-Pope Saint Hormisdas is venerated as a crucial figure in Church history because he wanted the world’s churches to boldly confess the Dyophysite doctrines of the Council of Chalcedon.
-However, his demand required a reversal of a decades old policy in which the Easternbe Roman Empire required that churches within the ecumene merely ascribe to the Henotikon—not explicitly the ecumenical council of Chalcedon.
+Pope Hormisdas is a crucial figure in Church history because he wanted the world’s churches to boldly confess the Dyophysite doctrines of the Council of Chalcedon.
+However, his demand required a reversal of a decades old policy in which the Eastern Roman Empire required that churches within the ecumene merely ascribe to the Henotikon—not explicitly the ecumenical council of Chalcedon.
 It would not be without significant tensions that Hormisdas would attain to his goal.

 The Henotikon in of itself is not questionable in its explicit theological content.
 In fact, it condemned Eutyches (the heresiarch who was the chief expounded of classic Monophysite doctrine) and paraphrased by the third canon of the Council of Constantinople II in its teaching of Christ’s economic conversation (i.e. voluntary mode of living and suffering).
 Its chief defects were that it did not require adherence to Chalcedon (it in fact implied the council was defective and that heretics from the council should be condemned) and it did not explicitly affirm Christ’s human and divine natures.
 And so moderate Miaphysites were able to save face and re-enter communion with Acacius, the nominal Dyophysite Patriarch of Constantinople.
 This offered the theological justification for Saint Felix III, the Pope of Rome at the time, to excommunicate bishops in communion with Acacius (which was nearly all of the east).